samb90/DeveloperConsoleChallenge/README.md

 # Developer Console Challenge

-A javascript app to develop an interactive challenge using the developer tools in Google Chrome
+A javascript application to develop an interactive question based challenge using the console in Google Chrome developer tools

 ## Installation

 Download the app.js file

 ## Usage

 Edit app.js and add questions to the 'questions' array using the format below:

 ```js